Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 This mode of operation may be used while the aircraft is under manual control.
 Stability augmentation can be engaged individually or in any combination for pitch, roll, or yaw axis.

+### Autopilot

 The **AFCS mode** of operation maintains any aircraft heading and/or attitude selected within the AFCS limits and corrects for any deviation from the selected heading or attitude of the aircraft within the AFCS limits.
-The AFCS switch can be engaged with only the pitch stab aug switch engaged; however, to provide full AFCS operation, all three stab aug switches must be engaged.
-The **altitude hold mode** of operation holds any altitude selected while in the **AFCS mode**.
+The AFCS switch can be engaged with only the Pitch STAB AUG switch engaged; however, to provide full AFCS operation, all three STAB AUG switches must be engaged.
+The **Altitude Hold Mode** of operation holds any altitude selected while in the **AFCS mode**.

 > 💡 The AFCS system can be engaged and hold maneuvers and
 > attitudes within a range of ±70° pitch, 70° in bank and 360°
 > in azimuth, providing the G limits are not being exceeded.
 > Rapid stabilator movements, whether pilot induced or
-> uncommanded, will cause the AFCS switch to disengage.
+> not, will cause the AFCS switch to disengage.

-> 💡 In the altitude hold mode, altimeter fluctuations  while accelerating
+> 💡 In the Altitude Hold Mode, altimeter fluctuations while accelerating
 > through the transonic range (0.9 to 1.0 Mach) will produce
 > transient fluctuations which, although not violent, may
 > cause the reference altitude to slip.
-Engaging the altitude
+Engaging the Altitude
-> hold mode in climbs greater than 1000 feet per minute
+> Hold Mode in climbs greater than 1000 feet per minute
 > may result in a reference altitude other than the engage
 > altitude.

 ### Force Transducer

 The force transducer senses the physical force applied to the control stick.
-This unit actually comprises the visible portion of the control stick with the stick grip mounted on top of it.
+This unit comprises the visible portion of the control stick with the stick grip mounted on top of it.

 The force transducer contains pressure sensitive switches which react to longitudinal and lateral stick forces.
 A lateral stick force of approximately 1.5 pounds closes a force switch.
-When a roll force switch closes the roll rate gyro signal in stab aug and the roll rate and attitude gyro signals in AFCS mode are cut out so that pilot initiated maneuvers are not opposed while in the AFCS mode.
+When a roll force switch closes the roll rate gyro signal in STAB AUG and the roll rate and attitude gyro signals in AFCS mode are cut out so that pilot initiated maneuvers are not opposed while in the AFCS mode.

 The pilot maneuvers the aircraft by mechanical linkages until the lateral stick force is reduced to less than approximately 1.5 pounds.
 At this time the roll channel is returned to normal AFCS operation.
 A forward